aprescott/tenuki/README.md

   * Pass.
   * Undo.
   * Handicap stones.
-  * Optional coordinate markers for points A19 through T1.
-  * Built-in mobile support for touch devices and small screens, even with a 19x19 board.
   * End-game functionality: dead stone marking and scoring.
   * Different scoring rules: territory, area, equivalence (with pass stones).
   * Seki detection for the territory rules.
+  * For the HTML renderer:
+    - Built-in mobile support for touch devices and small screens, even with a 19x19 board.
+    - Automatic shrinking to fit given board (pixel) dimensions.
+    - Optional coordinate markers for points A19 through T1.

 # Examples